kettingpowered/kettinglauncher/docs/README.md

 Feel free to join our [Discord server][discord-invite] and ask your question there.

+### I want the launcher to prefer custom Maven Repos, over its built-in ones.

+Put your maven-repository urls (one per line) inside a file named `maven_repos.txt` in the same directory as the launcher.

 [^1]: only if Ketting supports it

 [^2]: This argument will not update the Minecraft Version.
 If the current Server Minecraft Version is detected to be `1.20.1`, but e.g. `forgeVersion` is set to `48.1.0`, it won't update to `1.20.2`.